sanjaesan/slate/source/index.html.md

 }
 ```

-This Endpoint is available to update user passwords
+This Endpoint is available to update users password

 ### HTTP Request